 - The use, location of the land, and services provided or available to your property

-Council operate rating categories (differentials) based on the use of the property.
-Different categories (for example residential, commercial, CBD commercial and Rural) will incur different rates.
+The Council operates rating categories (differentials) based on these factors.
+Different categories (for example Residential, Commercial, BID (CBD) Commercial and Other) will incur different rates.

 When are your rates due?

 Rates instalment due dates for the 2021/22 rating year